 To address the problem, some universities are trying new strategies—from analyzing students’ MBTI types to conducting pre-enrollment questionnaires—to group roommates based on shared personalities, lifestyles, and hobbies.
 In 2021, NingboTech University launched a room selection system that allowed students to access information about their prospective roommates’ interests and hobbies.
 And in 2022, Shanghai Jiao Tong University began allowing freshmen to select their own roommates.

-Some students have taken dramatic measures to make their living environment more bearable.
-After the snoring incident with his roommate and several rounds of negotiations with counselors, Xue decided to suspend his studies for a year, return home, find work, and save money for an off-campus apartment when he returns.
+Some students take dramatic measures to make their living environment more bearable.
+After the snoring incident with his roommate and several rounds of negotiations with counselors, Xue has decided to suspend his studies for a year, return home, find work, and save money for an off-campus apartment when he returns.
 Huo Ye, another student from Jiangsu, also tried to live off-campus due to her roommate’s snoring.
 However, her counselor said it was “unprecedented” for an undergraduate to live off-campus unless they resided with a parent, as per the college’s regulations.
 “My retired mother has to live with a 21-year-old university student.
 Isn’t it ironic that a parent needs to live with a student who can legally marry at 20?”
 Huo says.

 After long negotiations with her school and a medical note, Huo finally secured permission to move off campus.
 To get a refund for the dorm fees, she had to submit more paperwork, which took over a month and a lot of other trouble to get.
-Huo now pays about 1,500 yuan per month for a rented room near her school, a huge added burden compared to the 2,000 yuan per year she used to pay, but she doesn’t regret it.
+Huo now pays about 1,500 yuan per month for a rented room near her school.
+It’s a huge added burden compared to the 2,000 yuan per year she used to pay, but she doesn’t regret it.
 “It’s like living at home, with more space and fewer distractions,” she says.